 At the center of stress accumulation lies the nervous system.

-When the nervous system remains in a state of alert for extended periods, signals of safety are reduced.
-Consequently, muscles remain tense, digestion may be affected, and recovery processes are delayed.
+When the nervous system remains in a state of alert for extended periods, it reduces signals of safety.
+As a result, muscles stay tense, digestion may become affected, and the body delays its natural recovery processes.

-For this reason, releasing stress is not achieved through force or correction.
-Instead, it is supported by creating conditions in which safety can be felt again.
+For this reason, you do not release stress through force or correction.
+Instead, you support its release by creating conditions in which the body can feel safe again.

 How Stress Accumulates in the Body and Affects Daily Wellbeing